isomerpages/moe-punggolsec/_academic-subjects/Mother Tongue Languages.md

 Every year, we will select a group of students to watch a drama performance.
 This is funded by the MOE committee to promote the learning of MTL.
-The purpose is to expose students to local theatre play and enhance students’ interest in the language and culture.
+The purpose is to expose students to local theatre plays and enhance students’ interest in the language and culture.

 **_Overseas Learning Journey (OLJ)_**